sharontherese/latin-mass-funeral/content/rubrics/index.md

 Fortescue, A. The Ceremonies of the Roman Rite Described.
 Oates, 1948. https://books.google.com/books?id=VI-pDwAAQBAJ.

-Heuser, Herman J. "Baptism."
-In The Parish Priest on Duty : A Practical Manual for Pastors, Curates, and Theological Students Preparing for the Mission, 14-53: New York : Benziger Brothers, 1904. http://archive.org/details/theparishpriesto00heusuoft.
+The Parish Priest on Duty : A Practical Manual for Pastors, Curates, and Theological Students Preparing for the Mission: New York : Benziger Brothers, 1904. http://archive.org/details/theparishpriesto00heusuoft.

 # Further reading on rubrics